 That’s all for this week!
-Stay tuned for Part 2 to find out superfoods number six through ten, as well as the honorable mentions.
+Check out part 2 to find out superfoods number six through ten, as well as the honorable mentions.
 After all, not every food can be super.

 Follow us on Facebook to be the first to know when a new blog post goes live.
 Don’t worry; we won’t bombard you with sales, though you may see the occasional post letting you know when we have a special offer.